What is a sustainable business?

 Sustainable business has related concepts in corporate social responsibility and ESG.

-• Corporate social responsibility (CSR) has been defined as “‘the social responsibility of business encompasses the economic, legal, ethical, and discretionary [later referred to as philanthropic] expectations that society has of organizations at a given point in time” (Carroll 1979, p.
+- Corporate social responsibility (CSR) has been defined as “‘the social responsibility of business encompasses the economic, legal, ethical, and discretionary [later referred to as philanthropic] expectations that society has of organizations at a given point in time” (Carroll 1979, p.
 500)

-• ESG stands for “environmental, social, governance” and is used mainly in finance as a term to measure sustainability performance of companies, to be used in investment decisions.
+- ESG stands for “environmental, social, governance” and is used mainly in finance as a term to measure sustainability performance of companies, to be used in investment decisions.

 The UN sustainable development goals

+How do the goals work?
 Each goal has 8-12 targets attached to them.
 For instance, SDG 14 (Life below water), have seven outcome targets: Reduce marine pollution, protect and restore ecosystems, reduce ocean acidification; sustainable fishing, conserve coastal and marine areas; end subsidies contributing to overfishing, increase the economic benefits from sustainable use of marine resources, and three means of implementation targets: To increase scientific knowledge, research and technology for ocean health; support small scale fishers; implement and enforce international sea law.
 Each target has one or more indicators used to measure whether the target is reached: For instance, target 14.1 has one indicator: “Index of coastal eutrophication and floating plastic debris density”.

 The UN monitors progress towards the SDGs.
 In the latest progress report the situation is worrying – 15% of targets are on track, 48% moderately or severely off track, and 37% are in stagnation or regression.

 Many businesses use the SDGs in their sustainability activities, to focus their efforts and to communicate them to the public.
-The importance of business was recognized when designing the goals.
-However, the SDGs are designed as country-level targets, and it is not clear exactly how firm should use them.
+The importance of business was recognized when designing the goals, but the SDGs are designed as country-level targets, and it is not clear exactly how firm should use them.
 The large number of targets and indicators are overwhelming and makes it easy to “cherry-pick” the targets that make the company look good.
 It has been suggested that firms engage in SDG-washing, by using the goals in a superficial manner without making any changes in corporate practices (Heras-Saizarbitoria et al. 2022).

 Why is business not more (or less) sustainable?

-This is a big question that we will explore in this course.
 Most companies have profit maximization as the goal and try to increase income and reduce costs.
 For instance, emitting CO2 can be done cheaply or at no cost, while renewable energy is more expensive.
 The cheapest labor costs are often found in countries with poor working conditions and weak labor regulation.
 Competition from other companies contributes to make companies choose the cheapest and least sustainable options.

 Public regulation can solve this problem but is often not implemented due to competition among countries and resistance from voters and companies.
 Sometimes sustainable options can give higher incomes for companies, but often not enough to cover the extra costs.
 Also, companies sometimes lack the knowledge and internal processes to become sustainable.